codr7/calcl/README.md

 ```

 ### Functions
 Functions may be defined by specifying an (optionally empty) argument list directly following the bound id.
-Any binary function may be used as operator.
+Binary functions may be used as operators.

 ```
   mod(x y) = (x - ((x / y) * y))